Can First-Time Buyers Get a 100% Mortgage?

 But pricing typically improves once you reach 10% and improves again at 15% or 20%.
 The lower your loan-to-value (LTV), the less risk the lender is taking – and that usually means access to better rates and wider product choice.

-Some buyers also ask about 100 mortgage – borrowing the full property price with no deposit at all.
-These products have re-emerged in limited forms, often supported by family guarantees rather than truly “0 deposit mortgage”.
+Some buyers also ask about 100% mortgages – borrowing the full property price with no deposit at all.
+These products have re-emerged in limited forms, often supported by family guarantees rather than truly 0 deposit mortgages.

 Beyond the percentage itself, where many first-time buyers run into difficulty is documentation.